DeanLemans/deanlemans.github.io/content/00-raw/Quotes.md

 > Ripples in the fabric of space.
 A hell of inward-facing teeth, extending to infinity.
 A tongue that peeled the soul, eyes like apertures into insanity.
 Slavering planetoids shoved through the eye of a needle.
 Cracks where a thousand maws closed.
 A sigh of contentment like thunder in a tiny bowl.
 > Reality reasserted itself.

+> that unease you feel, that hate you feel to those?, that is your subconsisous screaming to you "i see myself in this! i hate this! so i need to resolve this"

 > You are waiting for the revolution?
 My own began a long time ago!
 When you will be ready (God, what an endless wait!)
 I won't mind going along with you for awhile.
 But when you stop, I shall continue on my insane and triumphal way toward the great and sublime conquest of the nothing!

 > effective and efficient without regard to delicate sensibilities